makise-homura/rumia/README.md

         Useful if you have Windows and use GPU-Z to dump GPU/CPU temperatures to a file in CSV-like (but with indents and without quotes) format like `2023-09-22 23:36:08 ,               54.0   ,               80.3   ,`.

+        * `../../templates.d/tempget_cmd.difflog`: Analyze two files specified
+        in `cputempfile` and `gputempfile` correspondingly, through an SSH session to remote computer (using `ssh_cmd`'s output). `*tempfile` may contain wildcards (in that case the first file found not older than 10 min by modification time is analyzed); if it contains spaces, `(` or `)`, these characters must be escaped.
+E.g, it may look like `/c/Program\ Files\ \(x86\)/SpeedFan/SFLog*.csv`.
+If first parameter
+        is 0, `cputempfile` is analyzed, and format is treated as SpeedFan log
+        format: number of seconds since midnight, and then temperature in format like `12.3` or `45,6`.
+If first parameter is 1, `gputempfile` is analyzed, and its format treated as with `tempget_cmd.csvlog`, with the index of temperature column being 0.
+Useful if you have Windows and use SpeedFan to dump CPU temperature, and GPU-Z to dump GPU temperature to these two files.

     * `gethdd_cmd`: Check a consistency of remote computer's disk.
 Should print nothing, and return 0 on success and non-null on failure.
 Could be